 - For how to do the work of modifying existing entity types or creating new ones, see our GitHub repo on entity synthesis.

 These attributes are meant to be synthesized from the telemetry we receive.
 Do not set them unless you're aware of the implications and consequences.

 Generally, you should not set this attribute field on your telemetry data.
 New Relic may add this field to ingested data to store a unique identifier for the entity associated with the data point.
 If telemetry arrives with the

-One use case for passing this attribute is to associate ingested telemetry with an entity already created by New Relic.
+One use case for passing this attribute is to associate ingested telemetry with an entity that we already monitor.
 When the

-This attribute shouldn't be put on ingested telemetry data unless you're trying to override the entity name that would have been selected by New Relic’s entity identification system.
-While New Relic won't change the value if it's already present on the data, New Relic may add the attribute to your data.
+This attribute shouldn't be put on ingested telemetry data unless you're trying to override the entity name that would have been selected by our entity identification system.
+While we won't change the value if it's already present on the data, we may add the attribute to your data.
 Therefore invalid or unexpected values may cause undefined behavior such as missing entities in the UI, or telemetry not associating with the expected entities.

 This attribute shouldn't be put on ingested telemetry data except for certain legacy cases where it's required to distinguish entity types.
 Passing this field may interfere with entity detection, particularly if unrecognized values are sent in this field.